Chalice of Doña Urraca

-The Chalice of Doña Urraca is a jewel-encrusted onyx chalice kept at the Basilica of San Isidoro in León, Spain, which belonged to infanta Urraca of Zamora, daughter of Ferdinand I of Leon.
+The Chalice of Doña Urraca is a jewel-encrusted onyx chalice kept at St. Isidore's Basilica in León, Spain, which belonged to infanta Urraca of Zamora, daughter of Ferdinand I of Leon.

-In March 2014, Spanish authors Margarita Torres and José Ortega del Rio asserted the chalice could be the purported Holy Grail (a claim that had never been made during the roughly one thousand years the chalice had been kept in the Basilica).
-Although the claim was met with disbelief by historians and specialists, who claim the materials and techniques used in the chalice indicate a mid-11th century origin, the allegations led to unprecedented crowds swarming to the Basilica to see it, which led to the setting aside of a separate exhibition room only for the chalice.
+In March 2014, Spanish authors Margarita Torres and José Ortega del Rio asserted the chalice could be the purported Holy Grail.
+The claim was met with disbelief by some historians and specialists, who claim the materials and techniques used in the chalice indicate a mid-11th century origin, however; the allegations led to unprecedented crowds swarming to the Basilica to see it, which led to the setting aside of a separate exhibition room only for the chalice.

 Location

-The chalice is kept at the Basilica of San Isidoro in León, Spain, where historians say it has been since the 11th century.
+The chalice is kept at St. Isidore's Basilica in León, Spain, where some historians say it has been since the 11th century.

 The publication of The Kings of the Grail in March 2014, which claims the chalice is the Holy Grail, led museum staff at the basilica to swiftly withdraw the chalice from display, saying the crowds seeking to visit the museum were too large for it to handle.
 The museum now displays the chalice in a separate room in the tower alongside the old library.

 History and Holy Grail claims

-Authors and researchers Margarita Torres and José Ortega del Rio published their book, The Kings of the Grail, in March 2014 claiming they had traced the origins of the chalice to the early Christian communities of Jerusalem.
+Authors and researchers Professor Margarita Torres Sevilla of the University of Leon and Dr. José Miguel Ortega del Río of the Fundación Siglo para el Turismo y las Artes de Castilla y León published their book, The Kings of the Grail, in April, 2015 claiming they had traced the origins of the chalice to the early Christian communities of Jerusalem.